Catholic Schools Celebrate Thanksgiving

 Archbishop Carroll High School, 4300 Harewood Rd., NE (202-529-0900)

-On Monday, November 24, beginning at 9:00 a.m., students will box up thousands of pounds of food for those in need.
-Last year, students collected 44,000 pounds of food in an annual service project dating back over 25 years.
-Food is gathered for families who began calling in early November to get on the list and food also is boxed up for 14 area shelters and food banks, including the Capital Area Food Bank.
-Food began piling up in hallways and the front lobby weeks ago with the food drive concluding this Monday.
+On Saturday, November 21, beginning at 12:00 p.m., students will weigh and load up thousands of pounds of food for those in need.
+They already have sent out over 1,500 pounds of food to the National Capital Area Food Bank this month.
+Last year, students collected over 44,000 pounds of food in an annual service project dating back over 25 years.
+Food is gathered for families who began calling in early November to get on the list and food also is boxed up for 14 area shelters and food banks.
+Food began piling up in hallways and the front lobby weeks ago with the food drive concluding this week.

 “Pilgrims” and “Indians” Hold Thanksgiving Feast